abstratt/kirra/readme.md

 The Kirra API is a minimalistic API specification to access functionality of a business application in a business and technology agnostic way.

-This original specification happens to use the Java language, but the intent is that it could be easily translated to other programming languages.
+This reference implementation happens to use the Java language, but the intent is that it could be easily translated to other programming languages (or computing domains, such as network-oriented APIs).

-The goal is that by detaching view technologies from model technologies, we can mix and match generic clients and domain-specific applications, no matter what technologies (within language silos) they are built on.
+The goal is that by detaching view technologies from model technologies, we can mix and match generic clients and domain-specific applications, no matter what particular technology (within and across language silos) for domain-driven development they are built on.

 The generic object model
 -----------------